vsummet/cms230notes/chap02.md

 The system is built so that the signal is tested only at particular times, and that changes in the signal occur between these times.
 </details>

-## 2.9 - Digital systems are built so that the "on" "off" (binary) value is only tested at certain times, giving the wire (or transistor, or...) a chance to change its state between these times.
+## 2.9 - Clocks
+Digital systems are built so that the "on" "off" (binary) value is only tested at certain times, giving the wire (or transistor, or...) a chance to change its state between these times.
 This is why computer systems have a "clock" — to keep all these times synchronized.
 So faster clocks mean wires can be tested more times per second, and the whole system runs faster.

 Processor chips (and the computers that contain them) are often described in terms of their clock speed.
 Clock speed is measured in **Hertz**, where one Hertz is one clock tick per second.